-- We assessed the basis of revenue recognition to ensure it is in line with accounting standards We agreed overall anticipated revenue to the underlying contract and - We agreed overall anticipated revenue to the underlying contract and validated a sample of customer invoices through to cash receipt - We recalculated revenue recognised and agreed both revenue, costs and associated balance sheet positions to the underlying general ledger - We obtained evidence to corroborate management estimates and judgements, particularly around costs to complete.
-Where necessary, we obtained correspondence with the customer to evidence progress made on the contract during the year and remaining obligations. - We validated costs incurred and allocated to contracts during the year to supporting documentation on a company wide basis.
+We assessed the basis of revenue recognition to ensure it is in line with

+- accounting standards - We agreed overall anticipated revenue to the underlying contract and validated a sample of customer invoices through to cash receipt - We recalculated revenue recognised and agreed both revenue, costs and associated balance sheet positions to the underlying general ledger We obtained evidence to corroborate management estimates and judgements, particularly around costs to complete.
+Where necessary, we obtained correspondence with the customer to evidence progress - made on the contract during the year and remaining obligations We validated costs incurred and allocated to contracts during the year to supporting documentation on a company wide basis.

-For remaining untested low-risk contracts, we selected a sample and performed testing over revenue, agreeing to supporting documentation including customer contracts and validating a sample of customer invoices to cash receipt.
+For remaining untested low-risk contracts, we selected a sample and performed testing over revenue, agreeing to supporting documentation including customer contracts and validating a sample of customer invoices